 It added: “It cannot also be said that the investment proposed to be made by Dow Chemicals will be immune from the orders of the court.”

-The eight investors are now filing a complaint based on the possible impediment to Dow’s proposed $1 bn (€640m) investment in
+The eight investors are now filing a complaint based on the possible impediment to Dow’s proposed $1 bn (€640m) investment in India because of its potential liabilities arising from the Bhopal incident.

 “Up to $1bn in Dow Chemical investment in India may be impeded by pending liability cases facing Dow, yet the company has not disclosed this to its investors," the investors said in the complaint letter dated 14 May 2008 to Conrad Hewitt, chief accountant of the SEC and John W White, director of the corporation finance division.
 "We are asking you to investigate and take any appropriate enforcement actions.”

-The shareholders added: “Most significantly, the company has never indicated in its shareholder reports that these remaining liability issues are an impediment to investing in
+The shareholders added: “Most significantly, the company has never indicated in its shareholder reports that these remaining liability issues are an impediment to investing in India.”

 Nora.
 M Nash, director of corporate social responsibility for Sisters of St Francis of Philadelphia, one of the eight investors who filed the complaint against Dow Chemicals with the SEC, said: